dcsaorg/DCSA-OpenAPI/domain/location/README.md

 <a name="v200"></a>[Release v2.0.0 (...)](https://app.swaggerhub.com/domains-docs/dcsaorg/LOCATION_DOMAIN/2.0.0)
 ---
+The APIs for Booking v1.0 Beta 1 and EBL v2.0 Beta 1 both use this version of the Domain

+**NB**: Not updated yet...

 - Bump [DCSA_Domain to version 2.0.0](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/dcsa#v200) (was previously v1.0.3)
 - Modified description of general purpose `location` object
 - Created interfaces for the location object